Waste and Recycling Collection Consultation 2025

 Have your say

-This survey is open from Monday 27 January 2025 and will close at midnight on Monday 10 March 2025.
+This survey was open from Monday 27 January 2025 until midnight on Monday 10 March 2025.

 Bristol is a city that recycles nearly as much of household material as it sends to energy recovery.
 At present, over 45% of the waste produced by homes across the city is collected as recycling by the crews of Bristol Waste.
 The amount of household waste our city recycles has more than tripled in the past 20 years, and places Bristol high on the recycling league table when compared to other cities.